Catalexis: In ancient Greek

 Ancient poetry was often performed to music, and the question arises of what music accompanied a catalectic ending.
 A few ancient Greek poems survive with authentic musical notation.
 Four of these are by Mesomedes (early second century CE).
 Secondary sources of Mesomedes' poems To Helios and To Nemesis are in a catalectic meter known as apokrota "sonorous."
 In each case, in place of the missing short element of the text (i.e., missing syllable) one often finds lengthening signs.
 In two cases in To Helios, this appears to be a three-note melisma.
 It is possible that ancient use of catalexis indicated some form of melody or continued singing in place of the missing syllables.

 In ancient Greek drama, catalectic meters may have been associated with a male aulete or had some other special use.
 For example, of Menander's surviving plays, almost all are in iambic trimeters.
 He changed the meter in one long scene in Misanthrope to a 15-syllable catalectic iambic tetrameter recited to an aulos accompaniment.

 In Latin poetry

 Poem 25 by Catullus is in iambic tetrameter catalectic.
-Of Catullus' extant 114 or so poems and fragments, this meter appears only in this poem.
+Of Catullus's extant 114 or so poems and fragments, this meter appears only in this poem.